 - Select the appropriate method to use in your research.

 - Gain insight into the benefits and limitations of each method.

 - Explain the core principles of the presented methods.

 The course attendees will submit an abstract with a focus on the methods they expect to utilize during their research projects, which they shall also present during a 3 minute oral presentation.
 Details regarding the format of the abstract and presentations will be distributed before the course.

 Members of The Norwegian PhD School of Heart Research (NORHEART) will get first priority to the course.
-Maximum number of particpants is 20.
+NORHEART membership is open and free for all PhD and Research Curriculum students at Norwegian universities.
+Maximum number of participants is 20.